Peter Gorschlüter: Origin, education and studies

-Peter Gorschlüter was born as the son of Hans-Peter Gorschlüter (1939-1992), head of the department of culture of the city of Koblenz, and Vittoria Spani Molella (* 1941), an Italian scholar of German studies.
+Peter Gorschlüter was born as the son of Hans-Peter Gorschlüter (1939–1992), head of the department of culture of the city of Koblenz, and Vittoria Spani Molella (* 1941), an Italian scholar of German studies.
 He is a German and Italian citizen.

 From 1994 to 1998 he studied theater, film and television studies at the University of Cologne, as well as German studies and philosophy.
 This was followed by studies in art history and media theory at the Hochschule für Gestaltung in Karlsruhe from 1998 to 2003.
 During his studies, he was a staff member of the Bonn Biennale '96 and '98 and worked as an assistant director.
 In Cologne, Gorschlüter curated exhibitions of works by young artists in private spaces.

 Controversy over Anaïs Duplan Exhibition

 In November 2023, the director of Folkwang Museum, Peter Gorschlueter, sparked controversy by canceling an exhibition by artist Anaïs Duplan, a trans poet, curator, and artist.
 Gorschlueter cited activity on Instagram in his letter as the reason for the cancellation.
 The decision raised concerns internationally among artists about freedom of expression and censorship in the art community, part of a widespread rash of Censorship in Germany.

 A representative of Folkwang stated: "“In autumn 2022, Museum Folkwang has invited Anaïs Duplan to curate a chapter on “Afrofuturism” for [the exhibition].
-The curator, author and professor of literature, who lives in the USA, has recognised expertise in this subject area.
+The curator, author and professor of literature, who lives in the US, has recognised expertise in this subject area.
 Since 18 October 2023, various posts relating to the current situation in Israel and Gaza have been shared and commented on by Duplan on the Instagram channel @an.duplan.
 On 10 November, a post appeared on this account calling for support for the BDS network.
 The German Bundestag has categorised this network as anti-Semitic.”

 The artist Duplan refuted this statement's veracity publicly claiming there was no such post or reference to BDS.